hudson-and-thames/mlfinlab/docs/source/implementations/backtest_overfitting.rst

 The method described below works only with characteristics of monthly returns that have no autocorrelation.

-The inputs of the method include the information about returns data.
+The inputs of the method includeinformation about returns data.
 In particular:

-- Number of tests in multiple testing allowed (described in the first two papers from the introduction).
+- The number of tests in multiple testing allowed (described in the first two papers from the introduction).

 - Number of monthly returns observed.